Freshly Milled Flour Sourdough | My Easy Techniques

 For years now I have been baking sourdough regularly in my kitchen.
 A few years after starting my sourdough journey, I started milling my own wheat berries for flour and using it in all of my sourdough recipes.
 I have learned so much about how to use fresh flour in my sourdough recipes.
-I want to share some tips and tricks that will help you make the most delicious and nutritious bread there is!

 Before we talk about using this flour in your sourdough baking, let’s talk about the different wheat berry varieties.
-The grain mill I use: https://collabs.shop/rxide2

-There are 3 main categories of wheat berries:
+There are 3 main categories of wheat berries

 - Modern wheat.